mathrunet/flutter_masamune/packages/katana_scoped/README.md

 (I used riverpod for **App state** and StatefulWidget for **Ephemeral state**)

-Therefore, we further redefined the above state types as scopes as shown below and created a state management package that can be used to explicitly separate them.
+Therefore, I further redefined the above state types as scopes as shown below and created a state management package that can be used to explicitly separate them.

 - `Widget`
     - Individual widget, synonymous with **Ephemeral state**